Wildfire grows into 2nd-largest in Texas history as flames menace multiple small towns

-A fast-moving wildfire burning through the Texas Panhandle grew into the second-largest blaze in state history Wednesday, forcing evacuations and triggering power outages as firefighters struggled to contain the widening flames.
+CANADIAN, Texas (AP) — A cluster of wildfires scorched the Texas Panhandle on Wednesday, including a blaze that grew into one of the largest in state history, as flames blackened the landscape across a vast stretch of small towns and cattle ranches.

+Authorities warned that the damage to communities on the high plains could be extensive.

-The sprawling blaze was part of a cluster of fires that burned out of control and threatened rural towns, where local officials shut down roads and urged residents to leave their homes.
-The largest of the fires — which grew to nearly 800 square miles (2,072 square kilometers) — jumped into parts of neighboring Oklahoma and was completely uncontained as dawn broke, according to the Texas A&M Forest Service.
+The largest fire — which expanded to nearly 800 square miles (2,072 square kilometers) — jumped into parts of neighboring Oklahoma and was completely uncontained as dawn broke, according to the Texas A&M Forest Service.

+Authorities had not reported any deaths or injuries as of Wednesday morning while huge plumes of smoke billowed hundreds of feet in the air.
+But officials warned residents of potentially large property losses.

-Officials were assessing the damage Wednesday and warned it could be extensive.
-Hemphill County Emergency Management Coordinator Bill Kendall described the charred terrain “like a moonscape. ...
+Hemphill County Emergency Management Coordinator Bill Kendall described the charred terrain as being “like a moonscape. ...
 It's just all gone.”

 Kendall said about 40 homes were burned around the perimeter of the town of Canadian, but no buildings were lost inside the community.